Tatmadaw: British Burma (1885–1948)

+posed by a great war.
+The officers were drawn from the British service and the Indian Army with little hope of reinforcement in time of war except for the untrained resources of Burma.
+Before the outbreak of war with Japan and for some time afterwards Burma Army Headquarters was simultaneously a War Office, a G.H.Q,., a Corps H.Q. and an [Lines of Communication] Area H.Q.
+Matters of detail could have been worked out more quickly and efficiently by G.H.Q,. in India if the Army in Burma had been placed for command and general administration under [it].
+As it was, up to November 1940 Burma was directly under the War Office at home; it was then placed under Far Eastern Command at Singapore.
+Neither arrangement even bordered upon common sense, but although three times in 1940 and 1941 successive commanders-in-chief urged the authorities in the United Kingdom to place Burma [under India], it was not done until December 15th by which time it was too late."

 In December 1941, a group of Burmese independence activists founded the Burma Independence Army (BIA) with Japanese help.
-The Burma Independence Army led by Aung San (the father of Aung San Su Kyi) fought in the Burma Campaign on the side of the Imperial Japanese Army.
+The Burma Independence Army led by Aung San (the father of Aung San Suu Kyi) fought in the Burma Campaign on the side of the Imperial Japanese Army.
 Thousands of young men joined its ranks—reliable estimates range from 15,000 to 23,000.
 The great majority of the recruits were Burmese, with little ethnic minority representation.
 Many of the fresh recruits lacked discipline.
-At Myaungmya in the Irrawaddy delta, an ethnic war broke out between Burmese BIA men and Karens, with both sides responsible for massacres.
-The BIA was soon replaced with the Burma Defence Army, founded on 26 August 1942 with three thousand BIA veterans.
-The army became Burma National Army with Ne Win as its commander on 1 August 1943 when Burma achieved nominal independence.
+At Myaungmya in the Irrawaddy Delta, an ethnic war broke out between Burmese BIA men and Karens, with both sides responsible for massacres.
+The Burma Independence Army was soon replaced with the Burma Defence Army, founded on 26 August 1942 with three thousand BIA veterans.
+The army became the Burma National Army with General Ne Win as its commander on 1 August 1943 when Burma achieved nominal independence.
 In late 1944, it had a strength of approximately 15,000.

-Disillusioned by the Japanese occupation, the BNA switched sides, and joined the allied forces on 27 March 1945.
+Disillusioned by the Japanese occupation, the Burma National Army switched sides and joined the allied forces on 27 March 1945.